Unity In Diversity

 The Anglican Communion today

-In conclusion, it has always been a strength of the Anglican Communion that such cooperation continues and flourishes despite alternate views on certain issues.
+In conclusion, it has always been a strength of the Anglican Communion that cooperation continues and flourishes despite diverse (or even conflicting) views on difficult issues.
 Other Christian traditions look to the Anglican Communion to learn from its ability to have disagreements; yet to overcome conflicts and in many cases agree to disagree.
-Projects such as Continuing Indaba and Living Reconciliation testify to how reconciliation exists at the heart of the Communion.

-IF YOU ARE LOOKING FOR AN ANGLICAN CHURCH, PLEASE VISIT or call the Church of the Apostles AND PERSONALLY MEET FATHER TIM.
-We are family oriented and are eager to meet you and your family.
+Finally, iF YOU ARE LOOKING FOR AN ANGLICAN CHURCH, PLEASE VISIT or call the Church of the Apostles AND PERSONALLY MEET Father Tim Cherry.
+We are family-oriented and are eager to meet you and your family.